shgupte/ConcentrationGameCS/README.md

 # ConcentrationGameCS
  A game where you concentrate, but in C#.
+Built using the Monogame framework.
+This game, in its current state, is a solitaire version of the game "Concentration", where the goal is to match pairs of cards that share a color and number.
+I hope to eventually add a multiplayer version, but that is a goal for the future as I am currently prioritizing clean game logic and then smooth animations and sound effects.